Surviving infidelity holds a special kind of pain but it's more common that you think.

 Like most people who've been touched by an affair, I just wasn't ready to share in my shame.
 Shame that didn't rightfully belong to me.

 The last several years have been filled with heartache, pain and even PTSD from the trauma of affair recovery.
 I'm not typically the "emotional" type but rebuilding our marriage after betrayal has proven to be a sort of kryptonite to my emotional stability.

-Recovering from infidelity has been one of the hardest and most beautiful journey we've taken, through unchartered territory and that brought our marriage to a place I thought we may never find.
+Recovering from infidelity has been the hardest and most beautiful journey we've taken, through unchartered territory.
+It brought our marriage to a place I thought we may never find.

 If you've been around the blog, you know that my posts are usually filled with well researched information to help you become a better wife, mother, homemaker, or breadwinner.
 But today, I haven't written you a "10 steps to surviving infidelity" type post.

 Today, I've returned to my first love and I've written you a narrative.
 A story of redemption: our story.

 I looked up at the clock again: 11:45 pm.